 What has this person shared with you (not in the workplace or the lab, but away from impersonal, professional environments)?

 If you've had dinner with them or been somewhere away from school/college/work, you'd expect the conversation to turn away from cheerful daily banter and towards a more substantial topic.
 Have they ever shown vulnerability at all?
 Of course, confidence and the desire to share things fall on a spectrum and some people choose to never address dark or upsetting topics with friends.
 But, if you've never heard them open up and show some raw emotion with you, whether it be telling you about their 16th birthday party or saying "you know, I was friends with such a difficult person last year...", they probably don't trust you and would feel awkward having a deep chat with you.

 2. They Act Differently With Their Other Friends

 It is normal to live a compartmentalized life to a certain extent, acting slightly differently within separate circles.
 We tend to share a heightened sense of familiarity with our childhood friends, which often can't be rivalled by our newer friendships.
-Don't lose hope if you see a someone acting a lot more confidently with their long-term friends; this is to be expected, and doesn't mean that they aren't excited about fostering a close relationship with you too.
+Don't lose hope if you see someone acting a lot more confidently with their long-term friends; this is to be expected and doesn't mean that they aren't excited about fostering a close relationship with you too.

 Nevertheless, you can judge how they act with other people that you both share an environment with.
 For instance, if you are both in college, witness how they act with their classmates and other friends.